olivbau/servord/README.md

 screen -ls

 # Attach to a screen session
-screen -r servord-bitcoind
 screen -r servord-server

 # Kill a screen session
-screen -X -S servord-bitcoind quit
+screen -X -S servord-server quit

 # Detach from a screen session
 # ctrl + a + d